Katie Schenk - March 06, 2020

 For example, you may find that one loan offers a better interest rate while another doesn’t require international transfer costs or currency exchange fees.

-Even if you choose another provider for your international study loan, it’s worth it for you to apply for a quote from Prodigy Finance.
+Even if you choose another provider for your international study loan, it’s worth it for you to put Prodigy Finance on your shortlist of funding sources to consider.

 The application process is super simple and only takes about half an hour.